1986 American League Championship Series: Aftermath

 In 2007, the Angels and Red Sox met again in the ALDS.
 The Red Sox again swept the series, continuing their domination of the Halos in the postseason.
-The Red Sox would go on to win another world championship that year.

 From Game 4 of the 1986 ALCS until Game 3 of the 2008 ALDS, the Angels lost 11 straight playoff games against the Red Sox, who won all four playoff meetings against them in that span.
 The Red Sox would win the 2008 ALDS three games to one despite losing eight of nine regular season games against the Angels.
 In 2009, the Angels finally broke through and defeated the Red Sox in a sweep of the ALDS.